platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 Those features may require a Premium or an Enterprise subscription.
 We offer attractive bundles of Platform.sh and Blackfire.io subscriptions.
 Please [contact our sales department](https://platform.sh/contact/) to discuss how we can help you.
 {{< /note >}}

-## Enable Blackfire Application Performance Management (APM)
+## Enable Blackfire Monitoring

-Blackfire Application Performance Management is installed but not activated by default on Platform.sh.
+Blackfire Monitoring is installed but not activated by default on Platform.sh.
 To use Blackfire APM, you will need to add the `BLACKFIRE_APM_ENABLED` [environment variable](/development/variables.md) with a value of `1`.

-In the management console, view the environment you would like to enable Blackfire APM on and add the variable `env:BLACKFIRE_APM_ENABLED` with the value `1`.
+In the management console, view the environment you would like to enable Blackfire Monitoring on and add the variable `env:BLACKFIRE_APM_ENABLED` with the value `1`.
 Otherwise, you can use the CLI command `platform variable:create --level environment --name BLACKFIRE_APM_ENABLED --value 1`

 ## Troubleshooting